ifntng/MAGBOT/README.md

 ## HCI_Infiltration
 This code is used in the Infiltration experiment to manually control small clusters to complete the task objectives.

+## Simulation
+This code is used to perform the dynamic simulation of the Magbot system.